adamsilver/adamsilver.io-jekyll/_posts/2014-11-01-reintroducing-cross-browser-scripting.md

 Guess what?
 You *can*.

 Peter Michaux demonstrates this in his article [[1](#ref1)] using the concept of Feature Detection and Feature Testing.
 Once you have asked these questions, the script can run safely on any browser, old, current or even in the future.
-If the browser answers *no* to (any of) these questions, the behaviour reverts to a js-disabled degraded equivalent.
-In this example, the server will validate the form. **This *is* Progressive Enhancement!**
+If the browser answers *no* to (any of) these questions, the behaviour reverts to a js-disabled, degraded equivalent - in this example, the server will validate the form. **This *is* Progressive Enhancement!**

 ## Summary